Volkswagen to cut another US$3.4 billion in costs to boost margins

 Volkswagen said it aimed to reduce administrative expenses and take out complexity out of the brand's model line-up, while also striving to raise the productivity of its plants by about 30 percent by 2025.

 The company did not give any details about job cuts, but ruled out forced redundancies.
-It said VW had started talks with labor leaders about the plan and discussions were constructive.
+It said VW had started talks with labour leaders about the plan and discussions were constructive.

-The VW brand aims to invest more than 11 billion euros in electric vehicles, digitalization, autonomous driving and mobility services by 2023, with the bulk earmarked for electric cars, the company said.
+The VW brand aims to invest more than 11 billion euros in electric vehicles, digitalisation, autonomous driving and mobility services by 2023, with the bulk earmarked for electric cars, the company said.

 Volkswagen also said talks over a potential alliance with U.S. rival Ford were going well, and that it would give an update at the beginning of 2019.
 The firms are exploring areas of potential cooperation including electric and autonomous cars.